 We can’t always be happy.
 Pleasure is a relative state, contrasted by discomfort and pain.
 In between fleeting, pleasing moments are many challenging ones that make happiness a relief.
 So, to be happy, you have to first learn how to be strong; to pick yourself up after a fall, detach from sadness when you don’t succeed, and find the will to persist instead of getting depressed when things go awry, which they often will.

-To experience happiness, you have to be able to find the will to persist instead of getting depressed when things go awry.
 Psychologists say resilience is a developed skill, not a talent of unique people blessed with a special character.
 It’s increasingly being taught to adults and children.For example, in Silver Spring, Maryland, anxious fifth-graders take a 12-week intensive training course called the Resilience Builder Program.
 The class was developed by psychologist Mary Alvord, who tells NPR, “I think it’s so critical that kids know they have the power to make changes.
 While we can’t control everything about our lives, we can control many facets.”

 She contends that “the whole world gets better” when students learn resilience.
 Her class teaches them communication, stress-management, and emotional problem-solving through activities like yoga, charades, and storytelling on whiteboards.

 Similarly, the United Federation of Teachers offers workshops on building student resilience.
 “Our kids come into school with so much going on behind the scenes, and what they really need is an outlet,” Betty Nieves, a middle school teacher at IS 240 in Brooklyn, explains on the UFT blog.
 “We need to find ways to accommodate that; otherwise, we’re not going to get teaching or learning done.”